Fake news, unsecured devices – how to protect yourself and your call center

 With this malware loaded, this internal network security is trashed as the malware talks to the hackers on the outside and receives instructions.
 The network is now compromised and ready to be used by the hackers to launch more attacks elsewhere.
 Multiply this scenario times the sheer number of unsecured IoT devices and you now have a massive attack platform.

 All of the above sounds scary – and it is!
 But it’s important to understand these potential threats and safeguard both your personal and professional environments.
-At TELUS International, we regularly remind both our employees and our clients to protect themselves and their businesses.
+At TELUS International, we regularly remind both our team members and our clients to protect themselves and their businesses.
 Keep yourself safe with our tips below:

 - Use a strong antivirus program and make sure it is scanning your computer regularly.